madmann91/bvh/README.md

    search radius of that algorithm is small.
 Since the BVHs built by this algorithm are significantly worse than those produced by other algorithms, do not use this builder unless you absolutely need the fastest construction algorithm.
+ - `bvh::SpatialSplitBvhBuilder`: Top-down SBVH builder that splits primitives to minimize overlap between nodes.
+Based on the article _Spatial Splits in Bounding Volume Hierarchies_, by M. Stich et al.
+   Produces very high-quality trees, at the cost of very slow BVH builds.
+Use for offline rendering.
+   Although it is possible to disable spatial splits and only perform object splits with this builder, prefer `bvh::SweepSahBuilder` for this as, unlike this builder, it does not need to sort references at every step.

 Those algorithms only require a bounding box and center for each primitive.